 Monday was sent to the Dodgers the following season as part a five-player trade with the Cubs.
 Monday spent eight seasons with Los Angeles, with whom he finished his career.

-Many recognize Monday as the current radio voice of the Dodgers, providing great insight alongside Charlie Steiner.
+Many recognize Monday as the current radio voice of the Dodgers, providing great insight alongside Charley Steiner.
 Monday batted .254/.355/.443 with 73 home runs and 226 RBIs in his eight seasons with the Dodgers.

 In 2016, Monday threw out the ceremonial first pitch at Dodger Stadium on the 40th anniversary of his heroic act.